Cordillera Oriental (Colombia)

 The Cordillera Oriental (Eastern Ranges) is the widest of the three branches of the Colombian Andes.
-The range extends from south to north, dividing from the Colombian Massif in Huila Department to Norte de Santander Department where it splits into the Serranía del Perijá and the Cordillera de Mérida in Venezuelan Andes.
+The range extends from south to north, dividing from the Colombian Massif in Huila Department to Norte de Santander Department where it splits into the Serranía del Perijá and the Cordillera de Mérida in the Venezuelan Andes.
 The highest peak is Ritacuba Blanco at 5410 m in the Sierra Nevada del Cocuy.

 Formation

 The formation of the Cordillera Oriental is a complex process that occurred over different geological time scales.

 The Neoproterozoic era, spanning from approximately 1 billion to 541 million years ago, refers to the time when some of the rocks that make up the Cordillera Oriental were formed.
 However, the mountain-building process that shaped the range into its current form is more recent.

 The Andean orogeny, which formed the modern Cordillera Oriental, occurred in several phases, starting around 25 million years ago during the Oligocene epoch of the Cenozoic era.
 This process is still ongoing, with continued tectonic activity shaping the region.

 The formation of the Cordillera Oriental in Colombia is a complex process involving tectonic plate movements.
 The Andes mountain range, including the Cordillera Oriental, was formed due to the subduction of the Nazca Plate under the South American Plate.

 Some key points about the tectonic plates involved: